corbel-spatial/ouroboros/README.md

 ## Notes

 - ⚠️ This project is under active development and things may change without notice.
 Feedback, suggestions, and questions are welcomed in the [Issues](https://github.com/corbel-spatial/ouroboros/issues) section.

-- Tested on Python 3.10, 3.11, 3.12, and 3.13 on the latest Windows, Linux, and macOS (version info [here](https://github.com/actions/runner-images)).